 Learning it’s ok to be who you want to be.

-When you have a narcissistic ex, and the children have a narcissistic parent that battle can be incredibly hard.
+When you have a narcissistic ex, and the children have a narcissistic parent, that battle can be incredibly hard.

-As the narcissist wants the children, to think like them, to act like them, they want to train them up to be exactly who the narcissist wants them to be, just like when you were in a relationship with the narcissist.
-They wanted to train your mind, train and change everything about you to be, who they wanted you to be, the problem with this is, most narcissists don’t even know who they indeed are, or what they genuinely wish to be, so as you found out when you get to what they want, they up the game, so you have to work harder, change more, this is all so mentally, emotionally, and physically draining, so if they spend to much time around the children this then can have affects the children, mental health.
+As the narcissist wants the children to think like them, to act like them, they want to train them up to be exactly who the narcissist wants them to be, just like when you were in a relationship with the narcissist.
+They wanted to train your mind, train and change everything about you to be, who they wanted you to be.
+The problem with this is, most narcissists don’t even know who they indeed are or what they genuinely wish to be, so as you found out, when you get to what they want, they up the game, so you have to work harder, change more, this is all so mentally, emotionally, and physically draining, so if they spend to much time around the children this then can have affects the children, mental health.

 You may not have had even known who you indeed were before you met the narcissist.
 Afterwards, you’ll have most likely completely lost yourself.

-This is a great opportunity, So now is the time to take a chance on you, learn about who you indeed are, what things you enjoy doing for you.
+This is a great opportunity, So now is the time to take a chance on you, learn about who you indeed are, what things you enjoy doing for yourself.
 Try new things that you’ve not done before.
 Learn from your mistakes, change how you do something, make yourself happy.

 Then when you know who you indeed are.

 You can observe your children learn who they indeed are.

 So with a narcissist parent, it’s vital that you recognise and tune in to who your children actually are, learning how to parent for the child that you was given, not the child you thought you would have, not the parent you wanted to be, the parent you need to be for the child.
 So just adapt your parenting skills to suit your child.